Tree Downlighting or Tree Uplighting, Which is Best for Curb Appeal?

 Many peoples first impression of a business is based on the curb appeal.
 You’d be surprised at how many times curb appeal is a factor when someone is choosing a business for a product or service.
 As a business owner, you want the exterior of your property to stand out.
-Deciding between uplighting vs downlighting to improve your landscape tree lighting can make a lot of difference to the curb appeal of your business.
+Adding commercial lighting and deciding between uplighting vs downlighting to improve your landscape tree lighting can make a lot of difference to the curb appeal of your business.

 Tree lights can be physically attached to the tree but are often strings of lights laid throughout the property in an intricate pattern.
 The lights, when done right, look stylish and create great ambiance.
 LED lights are the most ideal for tree lighting since they use less energy, last longer, and even come in a variety of colors.

 While many people concentrate on the aesthetic appeal created by tree lighting, that’s not the only benefit.
 In fact, curb appeal is about more than just aesthetics.

 When the sun goes down, your outdoor space should glow.
 However, before this can happen you must utilize different types of landscape lighting to highlight fascinating trees and exquisite stone retaining walls in your property.
 The question is how do we maintain a natural look that doesn’t detract from these appealing features?